How to Make a Fire Truck Cake

 - 200 grams Black Fondant

-- Prepare – Preheat the oven 350°F/ 177°C/ Gas mark.
-Prepare a 15 x 17 sheet cake pan for baking – grease, and line with parchment paper.
-If you don't have a sheet pan you can also use 2 x 8-inch square tins.
+- Prepare – Preheat the oven to 350°F/ 177°C/ Gas mark.
+Prepare a 15 x 17 sheet cake pan for baking.
+Grease and line with parchment paper.
+If you don't have a sheet pan, you can also use 2 x 8-inch square tins.

-- Dry ingredients – In a bowl combine flour, baking powder, baking soda, and salt – set aside.4 cups All-purpose flour, 3 tsp Baking powder, 1 tsp Baking soda, ¼ tsp Salt
+- Dry ingredients – In a bowl, combine flour, baking powder, baking soda, and salt.
+And set aside.4 cups All-purpose flour, 3 tsp Baking powder, 1 tsp Baking soda, ¼ tsp Salt

 - Bake – Pour the batter into the prepared sheet pan and bake on the middle rack for 50 to 55 minutes or until a skewer inserted inside the cake comes out clean.

 - Template – Print the picture of a fire truck – the size you want.
-I used A4 paper size.
+I used A4 size paper.
 You just need one image on paper to use as a guide.
 I printed a few copies from different angles so I can use them as inspiration.
-But, you can even use pictures on your phone.
+But you can even use pictures on your phone.

-- Ganache – Once you have carved the shape.
-Frost the cake with frosting between layers and crumb coat the cake with a thin layer of frosting.
+- Ganache – Once you have carved the shape, frost the cake with frosting between layers and crumb coat the cake with a thin layer of frosting.
 Chill the cake for 15 minutes.
-Then, add more frosting and frost the truck making sure you have nice square corners.
-Smooth the cake with a flexible smoother and let chill until the frosting is firm.
-Pro tip – Don’t forget to brush the layers with simple syrup before frosting.
+Then, add more frosting and frost the truck, making sure you have nice square corners.
+Smooth the cake with a flexible smoother and chill until the frosting is firm.

 - Panels – Use black fondant for the truck bottom panels.

 - Sutters – And use grey fondant with CMC for the shutters.
-Alternatively, you can also use grey buttercream frosting but it can become quite smudgy if not done correctly.
+Alternatively, you can also use grey buttercream frosting, which can become quite smudgy if not done correctly.

 - Fire hydrant & Hose – Grey and yellow fondant for the hose.